AI Demo ROI: The Business Case for Autonomous Demo Agents

 Volume effect

 When demos are available on demand, more prospects take them.
 No scheduling, no waiting, no calendar coordination.
+Salesforce's State of Sales finds reps spend less than 30% of their week actually selling, the rest is administrative work and meeting coordination, demo automation reclaims this time directly.
 If your website gets 10,000 visitors per month and 2% request a demo (200 requests), your team delivers maybe 140-160 after no-shows and scheduling friction.
-An AI demo agent available on every page might convert 3-5% of visitors into demo sessions — 300-500 per month.
+An AI demo agent available on every page might convert 3-5% of visitors into demo sessions, 300-500 per month.
 Double to triple the volume without adding a single rep.

 Hot take: most companies do not have a demo quality problem.
 They have a demo access problem.
 The demo itself is fine.
 The product is good.
 The rep is solid.
 The problem is that 70% of interested buyers never get to see it because the process requires scheduling a meeting.
 Fix access and you fix pipeline.